 This patented method of unifying contextual communications, with each piece of communication tied to specific collaboration objects, brings your team and your external partners closer to the product information at hand.
 This creates an immersive collaborative experience without the chaos and hassle of cross-referencing emails and other chat tools, whose messages quickly become buried.

-This is one of the most cutting-edge pieces of technology that sets Surefront Unified Collaboration Management apart from the average PIM software or product lifecycle management software.
-Unifying product data and communications is an unprecedented move toward a totally comprehensive environment for storing and managing product data with the means to bring products all the way to market.
+This is one of the most cutting-edge pieces of technology that sets Surefront Unified Product Collaboration apart from the average PIM software, CRM software, or PLM software.
+Unifying product data and communications is an unprecedented move toward a totally comprehensive environment for storing and managing product data, with the means to bring products all the way to market.

 Engaging and managing supplier relationships becomes exponentially easier with these tools at hand to track communications and discussion of individual products and negotiations.
 To learn more about supplier management, check out our blog with tips for improving 3rd-party relations.